shinobi-c0de/shinobi-code/docs/handsign.md

 # Hand Sign

-Shinobi-Code is capable of detecting all the below 12 handsigns plus the [Clap](https://naruto.fandom.com/wiki/Hand_Seal#Clap_Hands) handsign.
+Shinobi Code is capable of detecting all the below 12 handsigns plus the [Clap](https://naruto.fandom.com/wiki/Hand_Seal#Clap_Hands) handsign.

 ## Please refer to below image for the various handsigns: